bitovi/academy/src/typescript/12-generics/generics.md

 @sourceref ./linked-list-class.ts

-Thanks to generics we’re able to use the same ``LinkedList`` class in multiple different scenarios with any type.
+Thanks to generics, we’re able to use the same ``LinkedList`` class in multiple different scenarios with any type.

 ### Setup 2